Written by Donald E. Sheppard|

 Back to Louisiana and Arkansas

-Inca summarizes the Texas/Louisiana/Arkansas return trip thusly: "On this last journey that our people made after the death of Governor Hernando de Soto (in Lake Village, Arkansas) they traveled, going and returning, and counting the expedition that the scouts made (beyond Austin to San Antonio), more than 350 leagues (910 miles, a remarkably accurate measure), during which a hundred Spaniards and eighty horses died at the hands of the enemy and from sickness..."
+Inca summarizes the trip to and from Texas/Louisiana/Arkansas thusly: "On this last journey that our people made after the death of Governor Hernando de Soto (in Lake Village, Arkansas) they traveled, going and returning, and counting the expedition that the scouts made (beyond Austin to San Antonio), more than 350 leagues (910 miles, a remarkably accurate measure), during which a hundred Spaniards and eighty horses died at the hands of the enemy and from sickness..."
 They would be back to Texas the following summer.